modal-labs/libmodal/DEVELOPING.md

 node --import tsx examples/sandbox.ts
 ```

+### JS naming conventions

+- Parameters should always include explicit unit suffixes to make the API more self-documenting and prevent confusion about units:
+  - durations should be suffixed with `Ms`, e.g. `timeoutMs` instead of `timeout`
+  - memory should be suffixed with `Mib`, e.g. `memoryMib` instead of `memory`

 ### gRPC support

 We're using `nice-grpc` because the `@grpc/grpc-js` library doesn't support promises and is difficult to customize with types.